JimDesu/basis-lang/spec.md

 - **Word 1: Tag.** A small-integer identifier for the active candidate or for the absent state.
 - **Word 2: Candidate pointer.** Pointer to the active candidate's storage.
 Null when the variant is in the absent state.
-- **Word 3: Class witness.** Pointer to the witness for the active candidate's class participation (when applicable).
+- **Word 3: Class dictionary.** Pointer to the dictionary for the active candidate's class participation (when applicable).
 Null when no class dispatch is engaged for this variant.

 A variant's bytes are *not* a value-copyable byte aggregate &mdash; the candidate-pointer references shared storage (&sect;7.6).
 Variant assignment uses the constructor form `${...}` or shares access via `^Variant` pointer.